 ‘No fundamental difference’: Palestinians pessimistic about Netanyahu’s exit

-Leaders of five parties in new coalition have served in Netanyahu’s previous cabinets
+Leaders of five parties in new Israeli coalition have served in Netanyahu cabinets

 Head of the Arab Israeli Islamic conservative party Raam Mansour Abbas (right) signing a coalition agreement with Israel’s opposition leader Yair Lapid (left) and right-wing nationalist tech millionaire Naftali Bennett in Ramat Gan near Tel Aviv.
 Photograph: United Arab List Raam/AFP via Getty